SAP/ui5-migration/rfcs/0001-configurable-console-output.md

 ## Detailed design

 ### Refactoring
-In order to achieve and easy configuration and extension of the output requires a refactoring of the existing Reporter mechanism and its surrounding classes.
+In order to achieve and easy configuration and extension of the output requires a refactoring of the existing `Reporter` centric mechanism and its surrounding classes.

 #### Favor composition over inheritance
 The concept of Reporter being an interface, `BaseReporter` the abstract implementation and `JSONReporter`, `ConsoleReporter` and `MetaConsoleReporter` their implementation is a pretty rigid construction.
 The approach should be flexible and use composition instead of inheritance.

 #### Single Responsibility Principle (SRP)
-The current concept makes the Reporters (`JSONReporter`, `ConsoleReporter` and `MetaConsoleReporter`) do many things:
+The current concept makes the Reporters (`JSONReporter`, `ConsoleReporter` and `MetaConsoleReporter`) do too many things:
 * collect Findings
 * format output
 * manage other reporters